pact-foundation/docs.pact.io/website/docs/getting_started/terminology.md

 Each language implementation of Pact needs to implement the rules of this specification, and advertise which version\(s\) are supported, corresponding closely to which features are available.

-The current version of the specification is [3.0](https://github.com/pact-foundation/pact-specification/tree/version-3) for the JVM implementation, and [2.0](https://github.com/pact-foundation/pact-specification/tree/version-2) for all others.
+The current version of the specification is [4.0](https://github.com/pact-foundation/pact-specification/tree/version-4).
+See [/roadmap/feature_support] for current language support.

 ## Pact Broker